uvafung/CMEE-CourseWork/MiniProject/MiniprojectREADME.md

         CompileLatex.sh: compile the report in pdf format from latex RunAnalysis.sh: run all the R scripts for analysis and the CompileLatex.sh to produce the final report

-    bibTex file:
+    bibTex file --
         Report.bib: stores the bibliography used in the report

 ###### Files in data:
     LogisticGrowthData.csv: contains all the datasets
     LogisticGrowthMetaData.csv: description for each column of the datasets

+    More files will be generated in data as the RunAnalysis.sh runs.

 ***********